 - The reward currently active members with exclusive experiences (free makeovers, sneak peeks of new releases, etc.) to make them feel special and valued.

 This method is suitable for businesses that want to reward their customers based on particular products.
 Moreover, it offers customers a more intriguing shopping experience and instant gratification of being rewarded.
 By associating each product with a tag, retailers allow customers to scan the QR codes and join the loyalty program.
 This method is exciting and effective sometimes.
 However, you should delay the reward redemption to prevent people from keeping the reward after returning the products.

 This type is more secure to businesses as it ensures customers purchase their products to receive points.
 Retailers can ask customers to show their purchase receipts to prove their purchase and earn reward points.
 This method is handy for click-and-collect buyers.
 They can present their digital receipts when purchasing online to receive points.

 Nowadays, technology is so advanced that there are some technical systems helping retailers with ‘proofreading’ the receipts to avoid falsification.
 This process works with image recognition and OCR (optical character recognition), where we “teach” the system the formats.
 With that, it recognizes the purchased brands on the receipt, as well as detects any suspicious details.

 Joining photo contests

 Everyone loves to be a winner, and they can be really competitive for a grand prize.
 Accordingly, retailers can make their physical stores more exciting by organizing a photo contest.
 The contest can be free to enter or require that customers spend a few points to participate.
-Buyers who upload photos of them, for example, enjoying the in-store experience, have the chance to take home a big prize.
+Buyers who upload photos of them, for example, enjoying the in-store experience, can take home a big prize.
 And some of the runner-ups can also be presented with reward points for later redemptions.
-This is a cost-efficient, yet efficient way to boost engagement when you really think about it.
+This is a cost-efficient yet efficient way to boost engagement when you really think about it.
 You only have to pay for one big prize, but plenty of people will participate in the contest.